chaos-polymtl/lethe/doc/source/examples/multiphysics/rayleigh-taylor-instability/rayleigh-taylor-instability.rst

 VOF
 ~~~

 In the ``VOF`` subsection, we enable ``interface sharpening`` to reconstruct the interface and keep it sharp during the simulation.
-Note that here we use the ``constant`` and ``adaptive`` methods for interface sharpening.
+Note that here, we use the ``constant`` and ``adaptive`` methods for interface sharpening.
 Mass conservation results show that choosing a ``constant`` method does not affect the mass conservation significantly.
 Hence, the results of both methods are almost identical.
-For the ``constant`` sharpening we use
+For the ``constant`` sharpening we use:

 .. code-block:: text